AOMediaCodec/av1-rtp-spec/README.md

      ~~~~~

      Alternatively (and preferably), do `git commit` only, which will spawn your
-     git-default text editor, where a multi-line commit message can be composed.
+     git-default text editor for composing a multi-line commit message.

-     You will also have a chance to annotate your commit in the next step, on
+     You will also have a chance to annotate your commit later, on the GitHub
-     the GitHub website.
+     website.

-  8. **Push** your branch to "origin" (your fork):
+  8. **Push** your branch to "origin" (your remote fork):

      ~~~~~
      git push origin my-new-feature